FOSDEM/website/content/interviews/markus-raab.markdown

 Q: How can interested developers contribute?
 In which domains could Elektra use some help?

 Luckily the technical debt of Elektra's code base is quite low.
-We have good code quality with plenty of documentation; we continuously build the whole source on many architectures, operating systems, and compilers; we have exhaustive tests; and Valgrind tells that no memory leak is possible within these tests.
+We have good code quality with plenty of documentation; we continuously build the whole source on many architectures, operating systems, and compilers; we have exhaustive tests; and Valgrind tells us that no memory leak is possible within these tests.

-Elektra is already successful and there are already more systems that would like to use Elektra than we are able to write patches.
+Elektra is already successful and there are already more systems that would like to use Elektra than we are able to write patches for.

 What Elektra is mainly missing are FLOSS systems that want to use Elektra and are also willing to contribute non-trivial parts, like writing application-specific bindings and plugins.
 Such bindings and plugins are often reusable between applications, e.g., a configuration parser for Elektra can be used by any application using Elektra.